Iron symbolizes many things. Typically, we associate it with strength, power, hard work, grit, courage, sharpness, tenacity, and even confidence.

 Iron is closely connected to the virtue of hard work.
 Perhaps it’s because of the centuries of hard work it took to dig out iron and then melt it and work it to create tools and weapons.

-It’s always been a valuable resource and closely tied to blood, sweat, and tears.
+It’s always been a valuable resource and is closely tied to blood, sweat, and tears.

 4. Fortitude and Tenacity